ColtonPhillips/engr446-code/README.md

 ﻿# engr446-code

-Oh.
-Hey.
-This is just for my technical report.
-Thanks for stopping by.
+heap.cpp and heap.py were used to benchmark C++ and python in my report.